The Highway 599 Wilderness Corridor

 • The Township of Pickle Lake, at the road's terminus, has a population of about 425.

-• Pickle Lake was originally established as a Gold-mining town in 1928 and the regional mines have produced over 2.5 million ounces of gold since that time.
+• Pickle Lake was established as a Gold-mining town in 1928, and the regional mines have produced over 2.5 million ounces of gold since then.

 Sunset over Pickle Lake